 FAULT DESCRIPTION DIAGNOSTIC INFORMATION FAULT CATE- GORY 778 BFTT - input message 2.5 sec timeout.
 Either communication with BFTT user lost, or BFTT simulation incorrectly terminated.
-Verify that the BFTT and LAN are operating properly.
-If BFTT and LAN are operating properly, treat fault the same as Faults 784 through 796 .
+Ver ope are san ify that the BFTT and LAN are rating properly.
+If BFTT and LAN operating properly, treat fault the as Faults 784 through 796 .
 1, 4, 6 779 BFTT - input message 10 sec timeout.
-Either communication with BFTT user lost, or BFTT simulation incorrectly terminated.
-Simulated variables will be slewed back to Nav values and simulation terminated.
+Eith lost terr be sim er communication with BFTT user , or BFTT simulation incorrectly ninated.
+Simulated variables will slewed back to Nav values and ulation terminated.
 1, 4, 6 780 Spare.
 9 781 Spare.
 9 782 Spare.
 9 783 Spare.
-9 785 GPS Fix message timeout, Port I. message source equipment is working correctly.
-784 785 External Fix message timeout, Port I. GPS Fix message timeout, Port I. 1, 4, 6 run a short loop wraparound BIT test 488 by restarting the ATM.
-Suspect the ATM Processor CCA (1A1A4).
-3. If the short loop wraparound and all BIT tests pass successfully without ATM startup faults, per- form offline, long loop wraparound BIT test 489, and suspect the ATM Processor CCA (1A1A4), PMC card optic module.
-Processor CCA (1A1A4), PMC Processor CCA (1A1A4), PMC card optic module.4.
-If the offline, long loop wraparound
+9 784 785 External Fix message timeout, Port I. GPS Fix message timeout, Port I. 1.
+Verify that the LAN and the ATM message source equipment is 1, 4, 6 2.
+If the LAN and ATM message source equipment are working correctly, and the fault persists run a short loop wraparound BI test 488 by restarting the ATM Suspect the ATM Processor CCA (1A1A4).
+2 3.
+If the short loop wraparound and all BIT tests pass successfully without ATM startup faults, per form offline, long loop wraparound BIT test 489, and suspect the ATM Processor CCA (1A1A4), PMC card optic module.
+1 - 1 2 4.
+If the offline, long loop wraparound BIT test passes, suspect: 1 a.
+Cabling to the equipment external to the navigation system.

-FAULT DESCRIPTION DIAGNOSTIC INFORMATION FAULT CATE- GORY 786 Reserved for Remote Control message timeout, Port I. Reserved Faults - Not currently implemented.
-9 787 788 Velocity Reference message timeout, Port I. Attitude Input message timeout, Port I. Verify that the LAN and the ATM message source equipment is working correctly.
-1, 4, 6 2.
+FAULT DESCRIPTION DIAGNOSTIC INFORMATION FAULT CATE- GORY 786 Reserved for Remote Control message timeout, Port I. Reserved Faults - Not currently 9 implemented.
+787 788 Velocity Reference message timeout, Port I. Attitude Input message timeout, Port I. 1.
+Verify that the LAN and the ATM message source equipment is working correctly.
 If the LAN and ATM message source equipment are working correctly, and the fault persists, run a short loop wraparound BIT test 488 by restarting the ATM.
 Suspect the ATM Processor CCA (1A1A4).
 3. If the short loop wraparound and all BIT tests pass successfully without ATM startup faults, per- form offline, long loop wraparound BIT test 489, and suspect the ATM Processor CCA (1A1A4), PMC optic module.
-4. If the offline, long loop wraparound BIT tests passes, suspect: Cabling to the equipment external to the navigation system. b.
+If the offline, long loop wraparound BIT tests passes, suspect: a.
+Cabling to the equipment external to the navigation system. b.
 Normal operation of equipment external to the navigation system.
-789 Reserved for Waypoint Input message timeout, Port I. Reserved Faults - Not currently implemented.
-9
+789 Reserved for Waypoint Input message timeout, Port I. Reserved Faults - Not currently 9 implemented.